 PCC Accountability: The Charities Act 2011 and the PCC

-A 5th Edition of PCC Accountability (incoporating SORP 2015) is in preparation and will be available in print and online by 28 February 2017.
+The 5th Edition of PCC Accountability (incoporating SORP 2015) was published by Church House Publishing in February 2017.